romanov-rizvan/immundb_test_assignment/readme.md

     "amount": 999999,
     "type": "sending"
 ```
-Check that response code is equal to 409, otherwise drop assertion with error message
+Check that response code is equal to 409, otherwise drop assertion with error message. \
+After that the test sends a request to find an existing transaction by the account_number we tried to send.

 ## root directory
 The root directory contains requirements for the project, this readme file and docker files to build docker image and run